teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **Info:**<br>
-:information_source: You must specify at least one of the optional parameters, and you can only edit ratings and descriptions if the stall already has an existing review.
+You must specify at least one of the optional parameters, and you can only edit ratings and descriptions if the stall already has an existing review.

 </div>